evolvingstuff/vdw2/content/posts/4th-covid-vaccination-resulted-in-no-decreased-deaths-austria.md

 │   ├── TextNode
 │   │   full_match: `A few of the `
 │   │   inner_content: `A few of the `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vaccination pages in VitaminDWiki|260+ Vaccination studies))`
 │   │   inner_content: `Vaccination pages in VitaminDWiki|260+ Vaccination studies`
-│   │   page: `Vaccination pages in VitaminDWiki|260+ Vaccination studies`
+│   │   page: `Vaccination pages in VitaminDWiki`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vaccination pages in VitaminDWiki|260+ Vaccination studies`